Fine-art nude photography

-Fine art nude photography is a genre of fine-art photography which depicts the nude human body with an emphasis on form, composition, emotional content, and other aesthetic qualities.
+Fine-art nude photography is a genre of fine-art photography which depicts the nude human body with an emphasis on form, composition, emotional content, and other aesthetic qualities.
 The nude has been a prominent subject of photography since its invention, and played an important role in establishing photography as a fine art medium.
 The distinction between fine art photography and other subgenres is not absolute, but there are certain defining characteristics.

 Erotic interest, although often present, is secondary, which distinguishes art photography from both glamour photography, which focuses on showing the subject of the photograph in the most attractive way, and pornographic photography, which has the primary purpose of sexually arousing the viewer.
 Fine art photographs are also not taken to serve any journalistic, scientific, or other practical purpose.
 The distinction between these is not always clear, and photographers, as with other artists, tend to make their own case in characterizing their work, though the viewer may have a different assessment.

 The nude remains a controversial subject in all media, but more so with photography due to its inherent realism.
 The male nude has been less common than the female, and more rarely exhibited or published.
 The use of children as subjects in nude photography is especially controversial.

 History

 19th century

 Those early photographers in Western cultures who sought to establish photography as a fine art medium, frequently chose women as the subjects for their nude photographs, in poses that accorded with traditional nudes in other media.
 Before nude photography, art nudes usually used allusions to classical antiquity; gods and warriors, goddesses and nymphs.
 Depictions of male and female nudes in traditional art mediums had been mostly limited to portrayals as an ideal warrior or athlete (for men) or that emphasized divinity and reproduction (for women), and early photographic art first engaged these archetypes as well.
 Poses, lighting, soft focus, vignetting and hand retouching were employed to create photographic images that rose to the level of art comparable to the other arts at that time.
 The main limitation was that early photographs were monochrome.
 Although 19th century artists in other media often used photographs as substitutes for live models, the best of these photographs were also intended as works of art in their own right.

-Nude photography was more controversial than painted nude works, and in order to avoid censorship some early nude photographs were described as "studies for artists", while others were used as references by artists to do drawings and paintings as a supplement to live models.
+Nude photography was more controversial than painted nude works, and to avoid censorship some early nude photographs were described as "studies for artists", while others were used as references by artists to do drawings and paintings as a supplement to live models.
 Eugène Delacroix was an early adopter of the practice of using photographs taken specifically for him by his friend, Eugène Durieu.
 Edgar Degas made his own photographs that he used for painting references.
-Thomas Eakins used photography for studies of several of his paintings The Swimming Hole as an example.
+Thomas Eakins used photography for studies of several of his paintings, The Swimming Hole being an example.